Counseling Instructor (Full-Time) Reedley CollegeCampus Location:

 Reedley College seeks faculty members who value mentorship and working in a collegial, collaborative environment, guided by a commitment to helping all students achieve their educational goals.
 Divisions strongly encourage collaboration across disciplines to create inclusive, integrated, and interdisciplinary learning experiences.
 Reedley College faculty are expected to be knowledgeable about, and willing to use, different learning and teaching methods appropriate to the students they serve.
 Faculty members should be open and willing to participate in culturally relevant professional development that will help them prepare for the population of students who attend Reedley College.

 The ideal candidate will share Reedley College’s commitment to educating its racially and socioeconomically diverse student population.
-As of the 2019-2020 academic year, we currently enroll over 19,000 students in which 74% identify as Latinx, 5% as Asian/Pacific Islander, 2% as Black/African American, 15% as White, 1% as American Indian/Alaska Native, and 2% as multiracial.
+For the 2020-2021 Academic Year, we currently enroll over 10,100 students in which 73% identify as Latinx, 5% as Asian/Pacific Islander, 2% as Black/African American, 16% as White, 1% as American Indian/Alaska Native, and 2% as multiracial.
 Reedley College is a Hispanic-Serving Institution, reflecting the great responsibility that the College has to the educational attainment and economic well-being of the surrounding community.
 The successful candidate will join a department dedicated to the use of curriculum responsive to the students it serves.

 Under the administrative direction of the Dean, Students, the Counseling Instructor will provide a complete range of instruction in counseling courses and academic counseling.
 Duties of the Counseling Instructor will include the following: